-In the past couple of years, Canada is one of the most preferred countries for many Indian students who wish to pursue their higher education abroad.
-Because of their student-friendly policies, Canada is one of the top countries where hundreds of Indian students fly to, every year, to pursue their higher education dreams.
+In the past couple of years, Canada is one of the most preferred countries for many Indian students who wish to travel abroad for their higher studies.
 The rules and norms applicable to students who borrow education loans to fund their studies are different for different countries.
 A Canada education loan procedure requires students to fulfill certain criteria before they proceed with their visa process.
 Today’s article highlights the education loan procedure which should be followed by students in order to fund their higher studies in Canada.

 Or better yet, watch the 18th episode of Loanflix, in which our expert speaker, Damini Mahajan tells you all about the procedure by herself.